Los Angeles, California the Center of Car Culture

 Cruising, Custom Cars, and Community

-• Lowriders in East L.A., representing tradition, pride, and artistry.
+• For instance, in East L.A., lowriders show off tradition, pride, and artistic flair.

-• Classic muscle cars and hot rods in the San Fernando Valley and Orange County.
+• Classic muscle cars and hot rods cruise through the San Fernando Valley and Orange County.

 • Exotic supercars lining Rodeo Drive or parked along Malibu’s coast.

-• Import tuners and JDM enthusiasts gathering for late-night meets in Torrance or El Monte.
+• Additionally Import tuner fans and JDM enthusiasts meet up for late-night gatherings in Torrance or El Monte.

 Every weekend, car shows in Los Angeles bring together enthusiasts from every background.
 Whether it’s a charity cruise-in, a cars-and-coffee event, or a massive auto expo, there’s always something happening in the city that celebrates its love for the automobile.